Heat Exchangers

 Bimetallic or galvanic corrosion, chemical corrosion and metal dusting can lead to metal wastage in heat exchangers.

-What are the common failures in heat exchangers?
+What are the common failures?

 The heat exchanger tube sheet, dollar plate, channel head and end cover typically suffer from corrosion or metal dusting.
 The heat exchanger shell can also be affected.
 Fouling build-up can also result in reduced heat transfer efficiency and potential equipment failure.